itsvaibhavmishra/train-booking/README.md

-### <div align="center">Train Booking App</div>
+### <div align="center">Train Booking</div>

 <div align="center">
   <img src="https://i.imgur.com/1z7uAPe.png" />
 </div>

-Train Booking App is a MERN stack application that allows users to book seats for a train.
+Train Booking is a MERN stack application that allows users to book seats for a train.
 The app includes an attractive UI and multiple features.

 ## Features